 Second, live a heart-healthy lifestyle as this is the best way to prevent CVD.

-Keep a food and activity log for at least 3 days.
-You can write it all down on paper or use an online tracker like My Fitness Pal or Super Tracker by My Plate.
+If you aren’t sure where to start when in comes to what you are eating you can always meet with a Registered Dietitian for help.
+If you want more of a DIY-approach try keep a food and activity log for at least 3 days.
+You can write it all down on paper or use an online tracker like My Fitness Pal.
 I recommend choosing which ever option is easiest for you.

 Look at where your calories are coming from.
-Make sure your diet is full of fruit, vegetables, whole grains, and healthy fats: monounsaturated and polyunsaturated fats.
-Limit processed foods, sodium, sugar, and unhealthy fats: saturated and trans fats.
-There are tons of online resources and food blogs available with heart healthy information and recipes.
-If you want specific, individualized nutrition guidance consult a registered dietitian!
+Are you eating enough fiber?
+Does your diet contain fruit, vegetables, whole grains, and healthy fats like nuts, seeds, avocados, olives?
+We want to limit our intake of processed and ultra-processed foods that are high in sodium, added sugar, and unhealthy fats such saturated and trans fats.
+There are many online resources such as the American Heart Association and PCRM that provide heart healthy information as well as recipes.
+If you want specific, individualized nutrition guidance consult a dietitian.

 Next, look at how much physical activity you are getting and how much time you spend sitting.
 Aim to be physically active most days of the week.
 A measurable goal: exercise for at least 30 minutes per day, 5 days per week.
 For motivation and fun, consider recruiting a friend to workout with or joining a group club such hiking, running, cycling, or kayaking.
 Sitting has been deemed ‘the new smoking’ when it comes to American’s health.
 If you have a sedentary job make an effort to stand up every hour, even if it is only for a minute or two.
 If able, take a short walk break, grab some water or fresh air, do a few stretches, or walk up and down nearby stairs.